-For a broad overview of biosolids and septage management in Vermont, and of associated research, please see the Program's whitepaper “Wastewater Treatment Sludge and Septage Management in Vermont” .
-This March 2017 version is an important update to the earlier posted version (September 2016).
+For a broad overview of biosolids and septage management in Vermont, and associated research, please see the Program's working, draft whitepaper: "Wastewater Treatment Sludge and Septage Management in Vermont".

 Septage Haulers operating in Vermont (pumping and/or disposing) must pay a fee of $.01 per gallon.
 Fees are due quarterly and submitted via a new electronic reporting system.

 The Electronic Reporting System must be used for quarterly reporting of activities.
 A waiver from electronic reporting may be obtained if inaccessibility to computer or internet service is demonstrated.
 Please contact the Residuals Program for more info on the waiver process.